chriseyre2000/contentful-to-neo4j/README.md

 Known issues:

 - Embedded images are not referenced from markdown fields.
-- Quotes in arrays of strings may break the import.
-- There is a rate limit issue with larger datasets.
+- There is a rate limit issue with larger datasets - can't recover from a 400 failure.

 Working with a graphene database hosted in heroku
 =================================================